VIDEO: George Clooney Spotted Directing New Movie In Watertown

 The movie adaptation of the J.R.
 Moehringer memoir is about the writer’s time growing up on Long Island and looking for a father figure among the customers at his uncle’s bar, according to The Reporter.

-Dorchester native William Monahan, who won an Oscar for his work on “The Departed,” wrote the movie script.MORE NEWS: Snow Totals For February 19, 2021
+Dorchester native William Monahan, who won an Oscar for his work on “The Departed,” wrote the movie script.MORE NEWS: 'He Deserves Another Shot': Patriots Fans Surprised, But Happy To See Cam Newton Return